CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 ### 3.2 Literature

-Further information on hazards and safety measures in the area of ​​"General Building" can be found in the following publications, among others:
+Further information about hazards and safety measures in the area of ​​"General Building" can be found in the following publications, among others:

 * #### [27001A11] ISO / IEC 27001: 2013 - Annex A.11 Physical and envionmental security